Morgan Whyalla pipeline: Description

-Morgan is a town on the Murray near the point where the river changes its westerly course to almost due south.
+Morgan is situated at a point on the Murray where the river changes from its westerly course to almost due south.
 The pipeline begins at a pumping station 2 miles upstream from Morgan at the most north-westerly point of the river.
 Here a large concrete chamber was constructed, the floor of which is below the river's low water level, and the walls of which rise to above the flood level.
 The chamber is somewhat elliptical in shape and is divided by a wall across the smaller diameter; one half housing the pumps and the other containing the screening machinery.
 The concrete walls of the chamber are over a metre thick to give it sufficient weight to prevent it floating during a flood.
 A control room above the chamber houses the switch board, instruments and a diesel stand-by generator.

 Water is drawn from the river and passed through rotary screens with a fine wire mesh of 200 openings to the inch (80 per cm).
 This was originally the only filtration and removed all solid matter except colloidal clay, which when present gave rise to a milky appearance.
 The water received no other treatment, and its salinity and hardness were less than that of Mundaring water which is used in the comparable Goldfields pipeline.
 The centrifugal pumps were driven by 400 h.p.
 (300 kW) electric motors, the power for which was originally supplied from the Osborne Power Station, and later from Port Augusta.
 Each pump station is now connected directly to the ElectraNet transmission grid.
 The transformers were upgraded in 2015–2016.